Scezaquer/pconcat/README.md

 # pconcat (Project Concatenator)

 pconcat is a command-line tool designed to concatenate the contents of an entire project into a single output.
 Its primary purpose is to provide a comprehensive project overview to AI assistants, giving them all the context they need to help you with development tasks.
+Note that this project was mostly made using Claude 3.5 Sonnet.

 ## Main Features